Find your care

 Now's the time to think about what you want to do with your life.
 Creating a life plan will help you take better care of yourself, set goals and understand how your heart condition might affect your goals.
 Creating a life plan now will help you get started, that way when the time comes you'll be ready.
 Here's a few steps to get you started.

 - Do you know what type of heart defect you have?
-If you do but not sure what it is, you can look it up in our health library.

 - 2 Be proactive.
 Begin to take charge of your life; ask questions, look up answers.
 Here a few things you should know: